AmberJ15/wta/research/notes.md

  + Scheduling Appointments Page
  + Review of Products and Services Page

-## Analysis of the most common themes from competitive websites.
+## Common themes from competitor websites.

-We analysed Barnes, Walthall and H&R
+We analyzed Barnes Wendling, Walthall, Manning & Associates, and H&R Block.

- + Navigation
+ + Common Navigation
    + The menu bars were located at the top for easy spotting and fast navigation.
 One didn’t have to look or scroll all over to find other pages.
+   + Menu items often triggered a drop down list when hovered over.
+   + Lower level pages often employed a secondary sidebar menu.
+   + Mobile sites placed the main menu in a hidden side panel.
- + Content Voice & Tone
+ + Content Voice and Tone
    + Reading through the websites, there is an obvious business tone, based off the language and vocabulary used throughout the pages.
+   + Most websites had a detailed about section complete with contacts, staff info, and testimonials.
+   + Most websites featured a Services section and an Industry section, as well as a Newsletter.
+H&R Block was different in that they had a heavier focus on tools and software.
  + Design Aesthetic & Layout
    + All home pages had a large picture to give a visual on what their company is about.
    + There were bold colors and block text used throughout all 3 sites.
+   + Most sites organized pages using a column based layout.

 ~Amber

-## Competitor Design Aesthetic
+## Overview of competitor website design aesthetics

 Common Navigation